 IMPORTANT – Don’t forget to change your password

 In the email from VirWox you will receive a password.
 Log into VirWox with that password.
 I strongly recommend you change it once inside since you will be transferring money through this account.
 You can do this under “change settings” as shown here:

-Fund your account through Paypal or a credit card
+Fund your account through Paypal

 Once the account is funded it’s time to buy some SLL (Second Life Lindens) and exchange them into Bitcoins.
 Start off by buying SLL in the SLL/USD exchange as shown here:

 After you see the SLL in your account (top left) you will now need to exchange them to Bitcoins.
 Go to the SLL/BTC exchange and exchange you Lindens to Bitcoins: